zognin/tp/docs/UserGuide.md

 * `INDEX` allows you to choose which order to delete by specifying its position in the currently displayed order list.

-* When an order is deleted from the list, the ingredient quantities are added back to the inventory.
-However, if the order is already marked as done, the ingredient quantities will not be added back.
+* When an order is deleted from the list, its ingredient quantities are added back to matching ingredients in the inventory.
+However, if the order is already marked as done, its ingredient quantities will not be added back.

 </div>